drug-design/course/docs/chapters/adme-properties.md

 ### Failures in Drug Development

-There are numerous examples in the pharmaceutical industry of initially very promising drug candidates that entered the development pipeline but that were abandoned after problems were encountered in later stages (e.g. insufficient pharmacokinetics).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/failures-drug-development-cb2d97af'><i class='fa fa-play' aria-hidden='true'></i></button>There are numerous examples in the pharmaceutical industry of initially very promising drug candidates that entered the development pipeline but that were abandoned after problems were encountered in later stages (e.g. insufficient pharmacokinetics).
 The diagram below presents a statistical analysis of the reasons why drug development is discontinued.
 Indeed, about 40% of drug candidates that enter clinical trials are finally discarded because of inadequate ADME-Tox properties.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.